GianRomani/GianRomani/README.md

 ### Hello there 👋,

+I am an Applied Research intern in NLP at Thomson Reuters.
-I am a Data Science Intern at SafEcho AG where I am working on the development of a chatbot for HSE.
+Before I was a Data Science Intern at SafEcho AG where I worked on the development of a chatbot for HSE.
 I attended the School of AI offered by PI School for which I won a scholarship with 9 other fellows.
 I worked for Translated and investigated prompting and parameter-efficient fine-tuning techniques to improve the performance of LLMs (GPT, BLOOM, and FlanT5) for Adaptive Machine Translation.
 I graduated with a Master's in Engineering in Computer Science from Sapienza Università di Roma.